Google’s new SPAM policies: 5 things you need to do to safeguard your outbound

 The policies are not specifically targeted at salespeople but at spammy content in general.
 Because of the new restrictions around bulk senders, the subject has drawn a lot of attention from salespeople seeing this as the end of cold email; however, as we’ll see, this isn’t the case.

-The new policies will take effect in February 2024.
+Google's new SPAM policies will take effect in February 2024.

 This might seem soon, but another reason not to panic is that many of the requirements are related to general email best practices that you may (or should) already be implementing.